top of page

 Will I receive tuition?

-This course aims at collective development through feedback from other writers, so while we won’t be telling you exactly how to write your scene, we will be facilitating the discussion.
+This course aims at collective development through feedback from other writers, so while we won’t be telling you exactly how to write your play, we will be facilitating the discussion.

 I don’t have any experience with writing plays.
 Can I still apply?